Mykonos, Greece

 Hotel closed

-The hotel is open annually from April to October.
+The hotel is open annually from the end April to the beginning of October.

 At the hotel

 Private beach, pool, free town shuttle, golf buggies, gym, spa, (coming summer 2023), boutique, free WiFi throughout.
-In rooms: Beach bags, hats, slippers, Naxos Apothecary bath products, TV, sound system, yoga mat, bathrobes and slippers.
+In rooms: Beach bags, hats, slippers, Oceanis bath products, TV, sound system, yoga mat, bathrobes and slippers.

 Our favourite rooms

 ‘Room’ is one way to put it, but here they’re more like petite houses, each occupying their own white-washed building.
-In each you’ll find a hearty helping of marble (bathrooms, floors, headboards) CocoMat sleep systems and pieces by all-Greek artists and craftsmen.
-Honeymooners will love the Cali Suite’s double shower, but for optimum space, the split-level Villa Calliope (with its two pools and terraces, chef’s kitchen and four king-size bedrooms) makes for unforgettable Cycladic memory-making.
+In each you’ll find a hearty helping of marble (bathrooms, floors, headboards) Coco-Mat sleep systems and pieces by all-Greek artists and craftsmen.
+Honeymooners will love the Cali Suite’s double shower, but for optimum space, the Four-Bedroom Villa Calliope (with its three pools and four terraces) makes for unforgettable Cycladic memory-making.

 Poolside